tichyy/flight-delay-predictor/flight-delay-predictor/README.md

 ## Data

-The application uses historical flight data from January to April 2025, including:
+The model is trained on historical flight data from January to April 2025, including:
 - Departure schedules
 - Arrival schedules
 - Weather conditions

-Data preprocessing and exploration notebooks are available in the `notebooks/` directory.
+Data preprocessing and exploration notebooks are in the `notebooks/` directory.

-## Model

-The prediction model is an XGBoost classifier trained on historical flight and weather data.
-The trained model is stored in `models/flight_delay_xgb.joblib`.

 ## API Integration

-The application integrates with the AviationStack API to fetch real-time flight information.
+The application integrates with the AviationStack API and Open-Meteo API to fetch real-time flight information.